rubinius/rubinius/web/doc/en/memory-system/object-layout.markdown

 1. __eAuxWordObjID__: This value means an object id was stored inside this header.
 1. __eAuxWordLock__: This object is optimistically locked to a specific running thread.
-The auxilary 32 bit of data contain the thread id that this object is locked for.
+The auxiliary 32 bit of data contain the thread id that this object is locked for.
 1. __eAuxWordHandle__: The aux_word contains an index to a C-API handle.
    This happens when this object is used in a C extension and needs a